Kinto/kinto/docs/tutorials/first-steps.rst

     We plan to improve our documentation and make sure it is as easy as possible to get started with *Kinto*.

-    Please do not hesitate to :ref:`give us feedback <contributing>`, and if you are interested in making improvements, you're welcome to join us!
+    Please do not hesitate to :ref:`give us feedback <how-to-contribute>`, and if you are interested in making improvements, you're welcome to join us!